CarlosATeixeira/AinzApp/README.md

-# AINZ APP
+# 📂 AINZ APP

+## ⚠️ Status

+To begin

+## 💬 Description

-An app that connects all my apps, including:
+A central app that connects and manages all my other apps.

+## 🤔 Inspirations

+-   Expectation of better monitoring systems for my own apps

+## 💾 Implementation

+-   Kotlin (Android APK)
--   Statistics
+-   Statistics dashboard
--   Functionalities
--   Logs
+-   App control features
+-   Event and error logging